Engee documentation

 Details

-Specify the trigger event to be used to reset states back to initial conditions.
-Options to select:
+Specify the trigger event that will be used to return the states to the initial conditions.
+Options to choose from:

-• Either - Reset on rising or falling edge.
+• Either — reset on the rising or falling edge.

-• When the reset signal is different from zero at the current time step.
+• When the reset signal is nonzero in the current time step.

 • When the reset signal value changes from non-zero in the previous time step to zero in the current time step.

-• Level hold - reset when the reset signal is different from zero at the current time step.
+• Level hold — reset when the reset signal is different from zero in the current time step.

 Values